What is Nestlé’s response to the Greenpeace report on plastic packaging waste in the Philippines?

 Nestlé shares Greenpeace’s ambition that no plastic waste should be discarded in rivers and oceans.

-We’re redesigning packaging for easier recycling and to increase our use of recycled plastics.
+Nestlé is redesigning packaging for easier recycling and to increase our use of recycled plastics.
 Globally, we support the most effective systems for managing packaging waste in a given country or region.
 Systems include, for example, formal targets, deposit return schemes or informal collection systems.

-Nestlé does not believe that incineration and other forms of disposal is an acceptable long-term end-of-life solution for used packaging.
 Using municipal solid waste incineration with energy recovery could compromise the development of more efficient recycling schemes.
 We only support this when economic alternatives are absent, in facilities that meet EU (or higher) emissions standards.

 Nestlé would like to thank Greenpeace for meeting with us on 22 September 2017, when we presented our environmental initiatives on solid waste management.
 We will continue listening and talking to Greenpeace, as we further improve the sustainability of our packaging.